TheSpaceDevs/spaceflightnewsapi/README.md

 launch or event.
 Nice if you want to combine the two in your app!

 ## Changelog
+### v1.4.0 (14-08-2019)
+* Added a new property: featured.
+You can now add featured news to your applications, that has been selected by the SNAPI crew.

+### v1.3.0 (01-07-2019)
+* Added Launch Library integration

 ### v1.2.0 (11-06-2019)
 * Added support for Space Launch Now launches and events;
 * Changed to a different CMS provider;